albertochong/confluent-tracing-support/README.md

 You can also use the JSON configuration file to customize the behavior of each tracer.
 This is particularly important if you want to fine-tune how the tracer behaves in terms of emitting traces, how it handles logs and also the details of the samplers and the reporters.
 Finally, you may also use the JSON configuration file to change the way traces are sent to the collectors, switching from Thrift UDP packages to plain HTTP requests.

-If you don't specify an JSON configuration file via the property `jaeger.tracing.interceptors.config.file`, then a generic tracer will be created, and it will have the following service name: `JaegerTracingUtils`.
+If you don't specify an JSON configuration file via the environment variable `INTERCEPTORS_CONFIG_FILE`, then a generic tracer will be created, and it will have the following service name: `JaegerTracingUtils`.
 This tracer will be shared between all interceptors, and it will be applied for every topic that is used within the JVM.

 ## Dependencies